UzmaKhatun/crypto-sentiment-trader-pnl/README.md

 The analysis is built upon two rich datasets:

-1.Bitcoin Fear & Greed Index (FGI): Provides a daily snapshot of market emotion, ranging from Extreme Fear (0) to Extreme Greed (100).
+1. Bitcoin Fear & Greed Index (FGI): Provides a daily snapshot of market emotion, ranging from Extreme Fear (0) to Extreme Greed (100).

-2.Hyperliquid Historical Trade Data: Contains millions of individual trade records, including execution price, size, side (Buy/Sell), and the crucial closed_pnl (profit and loss) for each transaction.
+2. Hyperliquid Historical Trade Data: Contains millions of individual trade records, including execution price, size, side (Buy/Sell), and the crucial closed_pnl (profit and loss) for each transaction.

 ---